 1965 - Eric Clapton plays his last show with The Yardbirds, leaving to join John Mayall's Bluesbreakers.
 He is replaced by Jeff Beck.

 1966 - The Rolling Stones went into RCA's Hollywood Studios in Los Angeles to begin work on the album Aftermath.
-It would be their first of all original songs including future classics, 'Paint It Black' and 'Under My Thumb'.
+It would result in their first set of all-original material, including "Under My Thumb" and "Paint It Black."

 1972 - Elton John released 'Rocket Man' as a single, (officially titled 'Rocket Man (I Think It's Going to Be a Long, Long Time)'.
 The song was inspired by the short story "The Rocket Man" in The Illustrated Man by Ray Bradbury.

-On This Day In Music History is sourced from This Day in Music, Paul Shaffer's Day in Rock, Song Facts, Groovy History, Allmusic, and Wikipedia.
+On this Day In Music History is sourced from Allmusic, This Day in Music, Song Facts and Wikipedia.